therapist-app/therapist-app/README.md

 7. Assign the pull request to yourself
 8. When you are done with the implementation do the file formatting for the frontend/backend wherever you worked on (formatting is applied automatically if you have the pre-commit hooks setup):

    - For the frontend (inside the /frontend folder): `npm run fix-all`
    - For the backend (inside the /backend folder): `./gradlew spotlessApply`

-8. After applying the file formatting take a look at the changes of the pull request in Github under "Files changed" to see that everything is correct
+9. After applying the file formatting take a look at the changes of the pull request in Github under "Files changed" to see that everything is correct
-9. If everything is correct, merge the pull request with the option "Squash and merge" (so we have a nice history with one commit per issue -> otherwise the commit history is bloated with commits)
+10. If everything is correct, merge the pull request with the option "Squash and merge" (so we have a nice history with one commit per issue -> otherwise the commit history is bloated with commits)
-10. (Optional) If you cannot merge your branch into main due to a conflict do the following steps:
+11. (Optional) If you cannot merge your branch into main due to a conflict do the following steps:

 - `git checkout main`
-- `git pull`
+- `git pull` (or `git reset --hard origin/main` if you have some local changes)
 - `git checkout YOUR-BRANCH` (e.g. `5-create-login-register-endpoint`)
 - `git rebase -i main`
 - Solve the conflicts with the help of your IDE